 Click on next and proceed to step 3

 Now we will get a view of the drives we are indexing along with the extensions that will be indexed.
 If everything is as per requirement click “Start Indexing” else click the “Back” button to make any changes.

 Indexing will start and depending on the data it will take some time for the indexing to complete.

-WE can also check index log to check the status /result of indexing and any error that the system may have occur during indexing.
+We can also check the index log to check the status /result of indexing and any error that the system may have occurred during indexing.